mongodb/docs/source/includes/steps-change-major-version.rst

       provided by the newer MongoDB version.
 You may also find better performance or stability with newer driver versions.
 See :doc:`/driver-connection` for documentation on the recommended
       MongoDB driver for a given MongoDB version and connection examples.
+By using the :manual:`Stable API
+      </reference/stable-api/>`, you can ensure that behavior
+      changes between MongoDB versions do not break your application.

       If you encounter a bug after upgrading your application, file a ticket in the :driver:`JIRA project for your MongoDB driver <>`.